open-contracting-extensions/ocds_subcontracting_extension/README.md

 For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/).
 For correspondences to Tenders Electronic Daily (TED), see [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/).

+TED XML schema R2.0.9 models the minimum and maximum percentages of the contract value that the contractor needs to subcontract as part of each award for *F15: Voluntary ex ante transparency notice*. eForms XML models these as part of each lot.
+As such, different fields ought to be used when implementing each profile.

 ## Examples

 ### Tender and awards